rubensworks/article-ldtraversal-security-short/content/use-case.md

 {:#use-case}

-In this section, we introduce a use case that will be used to illustrate the security threats discussed next sections.
+In this section, we introduce a use case that will be used to illustrate the security threats discussed throughout this article.

 We assume a Web where people can have their own personal data vault, following the principles of the [Solid ecosystem](cite:cites solid).